tari/taricorp.net/content/posts/2021/cmake-windows-cross/index.md

 ## Libraries

-Libraries that you might depend on can be built in the same way, and installed to a chosen directory by setting `CMAKE_INSTALL_PREFIX` and building the install target.
+Libraries that you might depend on can be built in the same way, and installed to a chosen directory by setting `CMAKE_INSTALL_PREFIX` then building the install target.
 For instance building a libpng static library
 (which itself provides options to enable a shared library and tests which we turn off):

 ```